 Phone compatibility: If you have a compatible unlocked phone, you can purchase a Pure Talk SIM card for a one-time charge of $3.
 The triple punch card fits standard, micro and nano SIMs, and it will be sent to you with free two-day shipping.

 Price: Plans start at $5 per month

 Plans: Tello doesn’t require you to sign a binding contract — it’s pay-as-you-go — so, like other options on this list, you can build your own plan and update it at any time.
 All of Tello’s plans include free texts, so you just choose how much data you need and how many minutes.
-Additionally, calls to Canada, Mexico and China are included in cell phone plans.
-Monthly rates start at $5, and until May 29, it’s giving current and new customers double the data and minutes at no extra cost.
+Additionally, free international calls to more than 60 destinations are included in any cell phone plan.
+Monthly rates start at $5.

 We chatted with Fran DeRosier, a busy mom of four who used to pay more than $350 per month for her family’s plan.
 With Tello, she’s now paying $65 a month — for four lines!

 “When I did the math, I was like, ‘Are you kidding me?
 That’s crazy!’”
 DeRosier says.
 “I didn’t realize it would be that much, but it’s freed up money to fix our house up to potentially sell and has given us extra room to do some things we want to do.”

 Fees: Aside from local and federal taxes, Tello doesn’t have any fees.